Gota7/MoreObjectsMod/README.md

 ##### The SDAT
 TODO!!!
 EXPLAIN SDAT MANAGEMENT!!!
+So far, just replace your current SDAT with the one in the root folder of this repo.
+Don't worry, I'll create some clever method of importing SDAT assets later.s

 ##### Files
 TODO!!!
 EXPLAIN FILE MANAGEMENT!!!

 ## Upgrading MOM
 Of course, if you were building your mod with an original version of MOM and wish to upgrade, it would be annoying to have to start from a new XDELTA.
 Luckily, you can use a newly patched ROM from the XDELTA to help you upgrade.

+### Upgrading SM64DSe Object DB
+Follow the instructions above for installing the MOM object list.

 ### Using Scripts
 1. In SM64DSe, go to More->Import Patch.